 My obsession with tartan and all things involving Scottish dress, textiles, material culture, and history was a private indulgence for years — as I thought no one but me would ever be interested.
 The popularity of my “Scottish for Christmas” post at Worn Through, Outlander in general, and Frock Flicks proved me well and truly wrong (who knew that would be a good feeling?!).

 Tartan Tinted Ramblings is where I will wax rhapsodic on my pet topics, be they Scottish dress and history, Jane Austen, or whatever I happen to be knitting or reading at the moment.
-I work in academia, am the managing editor at Worn Through, have worked for museums such as the FIDM Museum in Los Angeles, have presented at national and international conferences, and am a published writer.
+I work in academia, was previously the managing editor at Worn Through, have worked for museums such as the FIDM Museum in Los Angeles, have presented at national and international conferences, and am a published writer.

 I hope you enjoy the blog, and if you have any questions or want more information on a specific topic, please contact me!
 I love hearing from and collaborating with people who share my interests, and even those who disagree with my conclusions.